dimstav23/SPP/README.md

 # SPP - Safe Persistent Pointers

-This repository containts the compiler passes and associated runtime for Safe Persistent Pointers (SPP).
+This repository containts the compiler passes and associated runtime for Safe Persistent Pointers (SPP) for Persistent Memory (PM).

 ## Installation instructions